Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_tri_diag_sym.md

 {% endhighlight %}

-### Is matrix lower triangular?
+### Is matrix upper triangular?
 <div style="text-align: justify">
-<p>Similary, a matrix is 'lower triangular' if all the entries with row
+<p>Similary, a matrix is 'upper triangular' if all the entries with row
 indices greater than column indices are zero:</p>

 $$